Hope Channel

 Hope Channel International, Inc. is a Christian lifestyle television network and is a subsidiary company of the General Conference of Seventh-day Adventists.
-The network operates globally, with 67 Hope Channels worldwide, each providing programs contextualized to the language and culture of their audience.
+The network operates globally, with more than 80 Hope Channels worldwide, each providing programs contextualized to the language and culture of their audience.
 Focusing on balanced, Christian living, Hope Channel programs cover topics such as mind, body, spirit, family, and community.
 Hope Channel is available on DirecTV channel 368 in the United States, cable, satellite, multiple channels are available via Roku, Apple TV, Amazon Fire TV, Android TV and Chromecast devices, Hope Channel app available at App Store for Apple users and at Google Play for Android users, via FaithStream and online at www.HopeTV.org.
+Derek Morris serves as president of Hope Channel International.

 Hope Channel Global Networks

 Hope Channel is broadcast throughout the world: